 Dave Albert studied at Berklee College of Music and East Carolina University.
 He conducted Band Programs in Elizabeth City, NC and Raleigh, NC and is now retired “Conductor Emeritus” of the Leesville Road High School Band Program.
 Mr. Albert’s bands have performed at State Music Conventions and most major cities in the U.S. including the Midwest Clinic in Chicago.
 Il.
 He studied with Ed Shaughnessy, drummer for Johnny Carson’s Tonight Show and mentored with Buddy Rich.
 He is an Endorsing Artist/Clinician for Ludwig Drums, guest conducts Honor Bands, presents seminars in Student Leadership, adjudicates festival events and serves as Academic and Music Education Consultant for many colleges and schools throughout the Unites States.

-Greg Brink: Piano
+Greg Brink: Piano (feat. on album Nature Boy)

 From his roots in Ohio to his adopted home in the Raleigh, North Carolina area, Greg has always found a network of like minded and inspiring musicians.
 Trumpet was his first instrument.
 He began playing in elementary school and continued through high school and college at Capital Conservatory and Ohio University.
 When one of his college jazz bands needed a keyboard player, Greg stepped up to fill the role having no formal piano training, but a great ear for chords and musical structure.
 Inspired by Dizzy Gillespie’s advise that anyone who wants to play well and understand music should also learn to play the piano, he continued to work on his keyboard skills.
 After college, piano became his primary instrument.
 He moved to Akron, Ohio where he played with various ensembles in the region and studied with jazz pianist, Pat Pace.
 He studied with Ed Paolantonio and continues to play various ensembles.
+Greg previously played with Lauren Meehan and is featured on the album Nature Boy.